ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise2.md

     The mechanism used to generate the key is *CKM_AES_KEY_GEN* which informs us that we wish to generate an AES secret key.

     The length of the key blob is 256 bytes.
-Notice, that this key blob contains metadata used by the EP11 library, so it contains much more than the actual key, which is 256 bits, not bytes.
+Notice that this key blob contains metadata used by the EP11 library, so it contains much more than the actual key, which is 256 bits, not bytes.
 In fact we can't even see the key in cleartext form.
 It is encrypted within the key blob by the Crypto Express 7S card domain's _root wrapping key_.
-The only place the key we created is every available in the clear is while it is being used inside the Crypto Express 7S card, because the root wrapping key never leaves the card.
+The only place the key we created is ever available in the clear is while it is being used inside the Crypto Express 7S card, because the root wrapping key never leaves the card.

-    The ID of the root wrapping key of the Crypto Express 7S card domain is listed in the output in the line that starts with *WK ID is *.
+    The ID of the root wrapping key of the Crypto Express 7S card domain is listed in the output in the line that starts with *WK ID is*.
 This ID is the first sixteen bytes of the hash of the key.
 It is not the full hash, and even if it was, you cannot retrieve the original data from the hash, so the root wrapping key remains secret.

     The ID of the root wrapping key for our Crypto Express 7S card domain is